 - Recommended Crate Size: 42" dog crate*

 Return to main Dog Crate Size Breed Chart.

 He is a fantastic companion dog who’s overflowing with personality, even to the point of being goofy at times.
 He barely sheds at all, if any, making him the ideal choice for those who suffer from dog and dander allergies.

 While the Bernedoodle has the smarts and zany traits of the Poodle, he gets his athletic side from the Bernese blood that runs through him.
-He loves to hike, even in the snow, and will enthusiastically accompany you up any mountain.
+This designer dog loves to hike, even in the snow, and will enthusiastically accompany you up any mountain.

 He isn’t afraid to work either.
 At the end of the day, he’ll curl up with you on the couch to watch television or catch a good nap.
 This versatile dog is a best friend indeed.

 Bernedoodles are stunning and downright fascinating.
 Since they are a hybrid breed, they cannot be members of the AKC.
 So, if you are wanting a dog to show or for competition, this breed is not going to qualify.